PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 # Register-PSResourceRepository

 ## SYNOPSIS
-The Register-PSResourceRepository cmdlet replaces the Register-PSRepository from V2.
-It registers a repository for PowerShell modules.
-The repository is registered to the current user's scope and does not have a system-wide scope.
+Registers a repository for PowerShell modules.

 ## SYNTAX